Affiliate links on Android Authority may earn us a commission. Learn more.

-Solid features, refined design, and excellent battery life have helped set Huawei’s Watch GT series apart from the smartwatch crowd.
+Solid features, refined design, and excellent battery life have helped set HUAWEI’s Watch GT series apart from the smartwatch crowd.
 However, the steel and leather designs don’t always feel like they’re ready for your next workout.
-Now, Huawei has its sights set on the fitness junkies with a reimagined version of its Watch GT 3.
-This is Android Authority’s Huawei Watch GT Runner review.
+Now, HUAWEI has its sights set on fitness junkies with a reimagined version of its Watch GT 3.
+This is Android Authority’s HUAWEI Watch GT Runner review.

-Perhaps the best way to describe the Huawei Watch GT Runner is that it’s a Watch GT 3 dressed for the gym.
-Huawei’s metal finish is mostly gone, save for the bezel, and a silicon band has replaced the leather options.
-In place of the metal design, Huawei chose a durable polymer fiber material that drops the weight to 38.5g when weighted without the band.
+Perhaps the best way to describe the HUAWEI Watch GT Runner is that it’s a Watch GT 3 dressed for the gym.
+HUAWEI’s metal finish is mostly gone, save for the bezel, and a silicon band has replaced the leather options.
+In place of the metal design, HUAWEI chose a durable polymer fiber material that drops the weight to 38.5g when weighed without the band.
 You can currently choose from a black finish or a gray finish with bright yellow accents.

-Huawei’s Watch GT Runner first launched in select parts of Europe and Asia.
-It’s scheduled for launch in the UK on March 22, 2022, but there’s no plan for a US release at this time.
+HUAWEI’s Watch GT Runner first launched in select parts of Europe and Asia.
+It later arrived in the UK on March 22, 2022, but never made it to the US.

-While the Huawei Watch GT Runner will be a bit too big for some wrists — more on that later — a few of its best features rely on that size.
+While the HUAWEI Watch GT Runner will be a bit too big of a running watch for some wrists — more on that later — a few of its best features rely on that size.
 For starters, the 1.43-inch display is easy to glance at while you’re working out.
-The size means that Huawei can pack in a lot of information at one time to give you your pace, distance, heart rate, and more.
+The size means that HUAWEI can pack in a lot of information at one time to give you your pace, distance, heart rate, and more.
 The Watch GT Runner is also impressively loud if you don’t want to look down at your wrist.
 The real-time voice guidance announces your current pace, average pace, and heart rate at each interval so you can keep your eyes up.

-Although Huawei’s move to a composite fiber construction didn’t shave too much weight overall — just about four grams — the sporty design feels just right.
+Although HUAWEI’s move to a composite fiber construction didn’t shave too much weight overall — just about four grams — the sporty design feels just right.
 It’s light enough that you can forget it’s on your wrist, yet the display and speaker mean your workout is never out of sight.
-Huawei could have kept a little more metal to improve the durability, but the material matches my own dedicated running watches, the Garmin Forerunner 55 and Coros Pace 2.
+HUAWEI could have kept a little more metal to improve the durability, but the material matches my own dedicated running watches, the Garmin Forerunner 265 and Coros Pace 2.

 I’m using data from a recent 10k easy run, which the Pace 2 and Watch GT Runner measured accurately.
 Both recorded the same distance, though there are slight time deviations since it took a second or two to stop both watches.
 While I stuck to running for most of my testing, the Watch GT Runner supports a good selection of workouts.
 You can run, swim, cycle, hike, ski, and even triathlon with dedicated settings.